denibertovic/docker-hs/README.md

 **API is still not stable.**

+Supported Docker Engine Api version: `v1.24`

+Anything upward of that should work since Docker versions their API.
+Older docker version and engine api versions are not supported at the moment.

 ## Contributing

 If you wish to contribute please see any issue tagged with "help wanted".